ntop/n2n/doc/Faq.md

 If you additionally want to prevent open transmission of your secret community name via the network, **all** edge nodes should use `-H` command line option for header encryption.

-Also, please see the community.list file for advanced use of that file.
+Also, please see the `community.list` file coming with n2n for advanced use of that file.

 Beyond this access barrier you may want to use payload encryption `-A_` at the edges.
 Only the edges – not the supernode – are able to decipher the payload data.
 So, even if anyone would be able to break the access barrier to the supernode, the payload remains protected by the payload crypto, see [this document](https://github.com/ntop/n2n/blob/dev/doc/Crypto.md) for details.

-### Can I get a list of connected edge node and their community and source IP from the supernode?
+### Can I get a list of connected edge nodes and their community and source IP address from the supernode?

 The supernode provides basic information via its localhost udp management port.
 It defaults to 5645 and can be changed using supernode's `-t` command line option.